solid-contrib/conformance-test-harness/USAGE.md

     ```
     **Note**: When using a container, you can't use http://localhost:3000 as this will not be accessible to the CTH
     container.
 Once you switch to a named container, you will also need to switch to `https` and add a self-signed certificate
-    due to restrictions with DPoP.`
+    due to restrictions with DPoP.
+Additionally you will need to add `server` as an alias for `localhost` in your `/etc/hosts`
+    file.
 1. Create a file for environment variables (e.g., `css.env`) with the following contents (based on the local user registration
 option):
     ```shell